exa303/lfcs/bash_scripting.md

 ### OTHER:

-* `command && command && command` - Using & (ampersand) to run commands simultaneously
+* `command && command && command` - Using one & (ampersand) to run commands simultaneously

 * `$$` - is the process ID (PID) of the script itself. $BASHPID is the process ID of the current instance of Bash.